 Adding color to frosting

 Whether you make your own frosting, buttercream, icing (or whatever you call it!), or buy it from the store; you are probably going to want to add colour.
 This might be to complement a party theme or the cupcake recipient’s favorite color.

 It’s easy to do – just add drops of food coloring to the frosting, and mix well.
 Don’t forget you can always add more coloring if you need a deeper shade – but can’t take it away!
 Over on the Better Crocker website there 17 beautiful hues that you could try out.
 Each one gives you the exact amount of food color that you need.

 Food coloring is available in various forms.
 You’re most likely to find liquid coloring in your grocery store, and other types of coloring like gels, pastes, and powders in more specialised cake decorating shops.
-The cheapest option is liquids, but they can alter the consistency of your frosting and cake batter, so I prefer to use pastes or gels which doesn’t.
+The cheapest option is liquids, but they can alter the consistency of your frosting and cake batter, so I prefer to use pastes or gels which don’t.
 A little goes a long way with food coloring gels and you can usually get a much deeper shade than you would with liquids.

 Sprinkles and cupcakes are made for each other!
 I have a ridiculous amount of sprinkles in my store cupboard, and there are so many awesome sprinkles available!
 You’ll be able to find an assortment of cupcake sprinkles at the grocery store.
 And even more online, which is where I buy pretty much all of my sprinkles.